V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 Belts](../img/lr4/yh3.jpg){: loading=lazy width="600"}

- * Move to X min, and back and forth to get the hose to behave for the entore range of motion
+ * Move to X min, and back and forth to get the hose to behave for the entire range of motion
  * You may need to add a bit of a twist one way or the other
  * Make sure the hose is never pulled tight

 ![!LR4 Belts](../img/lr4/yh4.jpg){: loading=lazy width="600"}

  * The hose should sit relaxed and always fall back in to the cradle.
- * Keep an eye on your wires as well, typically they move differnt from the hose so you can not attach them to each other.
+ * Keep an eye on your wires as well, typically they move different from the hose so you can not attach them to each other.

 ![!LR4 Belts](../img/lr4/xb1.jpg){: loading=lazy width="600"}